3 Retention Strategies for Sales Employees

 The first strategy, McLeod says, is to make sure you meet with your sales team every single week.
-A lot of small and medium-size business owners tend to neglect such meetings, she says.
+A lot of small- and medium-sized business owners tend to neglect such meetings, she says.
 But it has to happen.
-The meeting should include everybody on the sales team, even if it’s in a video conference.
+The meeting should include everybody on the sales team, even if it’s a video conference.

-There’s a “really important reason for this,” says McLeod.
-Unlike office employees, salespeople spend a lot of time out in the field.
+Unlike office employees, salespeople spend a lot of time out in the field, McLeod says.
 “So oftentimes, they’re not as connected to your company as the people who work inside,” she says.
 “So you want to establish not only a physical connection with them but also an emotional connection.”

-Another strategy, she says, is to provide employees with motivation beyond money.
+Another employee retention strategy is to provide employees with a motivation that isn’t monetary, she says.
 It’s one of those counterintuitive retention strategies for sales employees, but it works.

 “Salespeople who sell with a sense of noble purpose, who truly want to make a difference in the lives of their customers, outsell salespeople who are just focused on sales quotas and targets,” says McLeod.

-One more thing that you can do is make sure you have a database of all the customers, she says.
-It’s a retention strategy for salespeople—and customers.
+One more thing that you can do is to make sure you have a database of all your customers, she says.
+It’s a retention strategy for salespeople and customers.

 Keeping top salespeople is as important as keeping top customers—and often the two go hand in hand.
-But what are the best ways to do that with your company?
-With expert recruiting and retention strategies tailored to businesses like yours, Monster Hiring Solutions can help your company keep everyone happy.
+But what are the best ways to do that with your other employees?
+Keep up the momentum with expert hiring and retention advice from Monster.